- Academic Technology

 The technologies, processes, and faculty familiarity with online education delivery have all equipped today’s educators to augment their classroom teaching in ways that increase student comprehension, engagement, and retention.
 Faculty have taken note and have already begun implementing new ways to deliver lectures, giving them new freedom and opportunity to enhance classroom instruction.

-Instructors can record physical demonstrations up-close with multiple camera angles, walk through a complicated formula or mathematical expression step-by-step, or share a lecture against the backdrop of a museum from the other side of the world.
+Instructors can record physical demonstrations up close with multiple camera angles, walk through a complicated formula or mathematical expression step-by-step, or share a lecture against the backdrop of a museum from the other side of the world.

 Before students in the flipped classroom even step foot in the classroom, they are armed with the foundational information they need to engage critically with the subject matter.

 Freed from the need to recite basic information, the role of the instructor changes in the flipped classroom.
-Instead of vanishing into the ether, as professors often do with MOOCs where they have little-to-no connection with their students, instructors in the flipped classroom generate deeper and more meaningful connections based on two-way dialog.
-Here, the teacher is a guide that works collaboratively with their students to facilitate learning.
+Instead of vanishing into the ether, as professors often do with MOOCs, where they have little-to-no connection with their students, instructors in the flipped classroom generate deeper and more meaningful connections based on two-way dialog.
+Here, the teacher is a guide who works collaboratively with their students to facilitate learning.

-The SPOC is a new acronym, not a new approach, to learning
+SPOC is a new acronym, not a new approach, to learning

 Through years of implementation of video in the classroom and virtual communication through learning management systems, educators have continued to find new and better ways to build closer relationships with their students.
 The term SPOC takes advantage of the buzz created by MOOCs to expand the impact of a range of innovations educators have made to enhance the learning experience.